cblanesg/Congressional-dataMX/README.md

 # MX Congressional Record

-This repo contains a `webcrawler` to scrape the Mexican Congressional Debates held in the **Cámara de Diputados** along with a  `structured database` that contains the interventions for each representative in the sessions.
+This repo contains the `data of the congressional debates` for recent **Cámaras de Diputados** of the Mexican Congress.
+It also includes a `webcrawler`, along with its tutorial, to scrape the raw data of each congressional session.
+Data has been retrieved from the Camara's website (http://cronica.diputados.gob.mx).
 Also it is provided the a file that contains the metadata of each session (e.g the president of the Chamber, quorum).
 The following section contains a summary of the folders and files of this repo.

 Main source: http://cronica.diputados.gob.mx